 He was a wholesale boot and shoe dealer specializing in the manufacture of shoes for the army and navy.

 Joseph Herman died in December of 1920.
-Hennie Herman continued to live at 424 Marlborough and also to maintain a summer residence in Lynn.
+Hennie Herman continued to live at 424 Marlborough and also to maintain a home in Lynn.

-By 1937, it was the home of Dr. Henry Mayor Landesman and his wife, Eleanor D. (Peterson) Landesman.
+By 1937, 424 Marlborough was the home of Dr. Henry Mayor Landesman and his wife, Eleanor D. (Peterson) Landesman.
 They previously had lived at 463 Commonwealth.
 He was a physician and surgeon, and maintained his office at 424 Marlborough and a second office at 151 Warren in Roxbury.

-They continued to live at 424 Marlborough in 1938, but moved that year to an apartment at 366 Commonwealth, where they lived (and he maintained his office) until 1941, when they moved to 429 Marlborough.
+In 1938, the Landesmans moved to an apartment at 366 Commonwealth, where they lived (and he maintained his office) until 1941, when they moved to 429 Marlborough.

 In February of 1948, he applied for (and subsequently received) permission to build a one story addition in the open space between 424 and 426 Marlborough, to be used as a storeroom for the Marlboro Market.
-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-86).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-86).

 In May of 1948, the Salvatis acquired 51 Massachusetts Avenue.